-The Role of School Leaders - Our School leadership team is highly visible, with leaders routinely engaging with students, parents / carers and staff on setting and maintaining the school culture and an environment where everyone feels safe and supported.
+The Role of School Leaders - Our School leadership team is highly visible, with leaders routinely engaging with pupils, parents / carers and staff on setting and maintaining the School culture and an environment where everyone feels safe and supported.

-Leaders ensure that all new staff are inducted into the Group and School culture to ensure they understand its rules and routines and how best to support students to participate in creating the culture of the school.
-All new staff receive bespoke training as part of their induction into understanding the needs of the students through the group's Trauma Informed Practice modules and Neurodiversity training modules as appropriate, and CPI (Crisis Prevention Institute) De-escalation and Behaviour support Training.
+Leaders ensure that all new staff are inducted into the Group and School culture to ensure they understand its rules and routines and how best to support pupils to participate in creating the culture of the School.
+All new staff receive bespoke training as part of their induction into understanding the needs of the pupils through the group's Trauma Informed Practice modules and Neurodiversity training modules as appropriate, and CPI (Crisis Prevention Institute) De-escalation and Behaviour Management Training.
 Ongoing training and support is also provided via the School's professional development arrangements and the Group's Well-being and Clinical Team.

-The Role of School Staff - All School staff have a responsibility to provide a safe environment in which students can learn, including regulation of their own emotions and behaviour, encouraging respect for others, and preventing all forms of bullying (including cyberbullying, prejudice-based and discriminatory bullying) and being alert to any signs of child-on-child abuse.
+The Role of School Staff - All School staff have a responsibility to provide a safe environment in which pupils can learn, including regulation of their own emotions and behaviour, encouraging respect for others, and preventing all forms of bullying behaviour (including cyberbullying, prejudice-based and discriminatory bullying) and being alert to any signs of child-on-child abuse.
 Staff have an important role in developing a calm and safe environment and establishing clear expectations and boundaries.
-Staff uphold the whole-school approach to behaviour by teaching and modelling expected behaviour and positive relationships so that students can see examples of good habits and are confident to ask for help when needed.
+Staff uphold the whole-school approach to behaviour by teaching and modelling expected behaviour and positive relationships so that pupils can see examples of good habits and are confident to ask for help when needed.

-Staff communicate School expectations, routines, values, and standards both explicitly through teaching skills, visual supports and in every interaction with students.
+Staff communicate School expectations, routines, values and standards both explicitly through teaching skills, visual supports and in every interaction with pupils.
 Staff also receive clear guidance about School expectations of their own conduct, which are set out in the Group's Code of Conduct and Ethics Policy.

-The role of students - All students deserve to learn in an environment that is calm, safe, supportive and where they are treated with dignity.
-To achieve this, every student is made aware, in line with their individual capacity, of the school standards, expectations, pastoral support, and therapeutic consequence processes.
-Students are taught that they have a duty to contribute to the school culture and are asked about their experience of the School and provide feedback in ways that are accessible and meaningful to them.
+The role of pupils - All pupils deserve to learn in an environment that is calm, safe, supportive and where they are treated with dignity.
+To achieve this, every pupil is made aware, in line with their individual capacity, of the School standards, expectations, pastoral support, and therapeutic consequence processes.
+Pupils are taught that they have a duty to contribute to the School culture and are asked about their experience of the School and provide feedback in ways that are accessible and meaningful to them.
 This can help support the evaluation, improvement and implementation of this policy.
-Every student is supported to achieve the best standards they can, including an induction and transition process that familiarises them with the school culture.
+Every pupil is supported to achieve the best standards they can, including an induction and transition process that familiarises them with the School culture.

 The role of parents/carers - The role of parents/carers is crucial in helping the School to develop and maintain our culture and approach.
 Including parents and carers within the whole School community is key to ensure comprehensive support around the young person.
 Parents/carers are encouraged to get to know the School's Behaviour Policy and related policies and, where possible, take part in the life of the School and its culture.
+Parents/carers should be encouraged to reinforce the policy at home as appropriate.
+Where a parent/carer has any concerns, they should raise this directly with the School while continuing to work in partnership with them.